Bourkekev/ms4-power-fitness-gym/README.md

 6. [TinyPNG](https://tinypng.com/) - To keep transparent png sizes to a minimum I used the online png compressing service [TinyPNG](https://tinypng.com/), as well as the desktop application.
 7. [Coolor](https://coolors.co/) - Used top help determine the colour scheme.
 8. [Gloomaps](https://www.gloomaps.com/) - For creating my sitemap.
+9. [QuickDBD](https://www.quickdatabasediagrams.com/) - Used to create the database schema/diagram.
-9. [ngrok](https://ngrok.com/product) - For testing Stripe webhooks when working locally
+10. [ngrok](https://ngrok.com/product) - For testing Stripe webhooks when working locally
+11. [AWS](https://aws.amazon.com/) - An AWS Bucket was used to store static files and medis files.
+12. [Heroku](https://heroku.com/) - The site was deployed to Heroku.

 [Back to Table of Contents](#table-of-contents)